Let’s be real: looks matter.

 Make Money from Home When Studio Visits aren't Possible

-To close, in this time when it is really impossible to meet with your clients in-person you can still provide a wonderful, personal sales experience and earn money without even leaving your home with our Folio Box mock-ups.
-These allow you to present our highly-acclaimed Folio Boxes to your clients using your own images inside the products.
+To close, in this time when it is really impossible to meet with your clients in-person you can still provide a wonderful, personal sales experience and earn money without even leaving your home with our Wall Decor and other product mock-ups.
+These allow you to present our highly-acclaimed products to your clients using your own images inside.

 Don’t worry, as always, there is no product branding from us anywhere on these images so you can share them confidently with your clients and call them your own.

-In fact, take advantage of our current promo and get a Folio Box (client order) at 50% OFF.
+In fact, take advantage of our current promo and get a Wall Decor sample at 80% OFF.

 For more information on how to set-up and use your professional studio to your advantage, be sure to read Pixpa's Complete Guide on How to Setup a Photography Studio.